 Mike Schroder and Andrew Nacin explain how to contribute to WordPress during contributer’s day at WordCamp Europe 2013.

-This work by Florian Ziegler is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Florian Ziegler is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License .